patrickkariukikabita/portfolio/README.md

 ## Project Overview

-This project includes a demonstration video:
+This project includes a demonstration video.
+You can view it [here](resources/video.mp4).

+Here are some key parts of the video:

 ![Demo](resources/output.gif)

 ## Screenshots